bi-rugaoishii/myDEMCFD/README.md

 The sections below follow the same order as `Main Remaining Work`.
 Completed items are kept later in `Completed Major Work`, not as active phases.

-## 1. JSON Configuration File for Calculation Conditions

-Add a JSON configuration file so simulation conditions can be changed without recompiling.
-This should cover grid size, domain size, time-step settings, material properties, solver options, output settings, and numerical scheme choices.

-TODO:

-- [ ] Define the JSON schema for calculation conditions
-- [ ] Load JSON settings into `SolverConfig`, `MaterialConfig`, and grid/domain settings
-- [ ] Validate required fields and provide safe defaults where appropriate
-- [ ] Save a copy of the used configuration with simulation outputs

----

-## 2. RDF-Based Curvature Calculation for Surface Tension
+## 1. RDF-Based Curvature Calculation for Surface Tension

 Add RDF-based curvature calculation to improve curvature quality and reduce spurious currents compared with direct alpha-gradient curvature.